bodkan/admixr/vignettes/tutorial.md

 ## $D$ statistic

-Let's say we are interested in the following question:
-_"Which populations today show evidence of Neanderthal admixture?_
+Let's say we are interested in the following question: _"Which populations today show evidence of Neanderthal admixture?_

 One way of looking at this is using the following D statistic:
 $$D(\textrm{present-day human W}, \textrm{African}, \textrm{Neanderthal}, \textrm{Chimp}).$$

 All $D$ statistics are based on comparing the proportions of BABA and ABBA sites patterns observed in data:

-$$ D = \frac{\textrm{# BABA sites - # ABBA sites}}{\textrm{# BABA sites + # ABBA sites}}.$$
+$$D = \frac{\textrm{# BABA sites - # ABBA sites}}{\textrm{# BABA sites + # ABBA sites}}.$$

 Significant departure of $D$ from zero indicates an excess of allele sharing between the first and the third population (positive $D$), or an excess of allele sharing between the second and the third population (negative $D$).
 If we get $D$ that is not significantly different from 0, this suggests that the first and second populations form a clade, and don't differ in their genetic affinity to the third population.

 Therefore, our $D$ statistic above simply tests whether some modern humans today admixed with Neanderthals, which would increase their genetic affinity to this archaic group compared to West Africans (whose ancestors never met Neanderthals).

 Let's save the population names first to make the code below more readable:

 ```r
 pops <- c("French", "Sardinian", "Han", "Papuan", "Khomani_San", "Mbuti", "Dinka")
 ```

-Then we can calculate the $D$ statistic above by running:
+Using the `admixr` package we can then calculate the $D$ statistic above simply by running:

 ```r
 result <- d(W = pops, X = "Yoruba", Y = "Vindija", Z = "Chimp", prefix = eigenstrat)
 ```

-Which will return the following `data.frame`:
+The result is a simple `data.frame`:

 ```r
 head(result)